-Once you have provided the necessary information for immigration, we will issue you an I-20 document and information for your arrival to Duquesne.
+Once you have provided the necessary information for immigration, we will issue you an I-20 or DS-2019 document and information for your arrival to Duquesne.
 Details will be provided in your acceptance letter and subsequent communication.

 All undergraduate exchange students must live on campus during your exchange.
 Housing contracts are submitted through DORI after you are accepted.
 Further instructions are on Accepted Students: Next Steps.
 Often housing is in high demand, so we recommend that you apply for housing as soon as you have made your decision to attend Duquesne.
 Please consult Residence Life for details.

 As a graduate exchange student, you are not required to live on campus; however, you may consult Residence Life about living on campus if you are interested.
 You may also review our websites about living in the City of Pittsburgh and off-campus.